Project Persei

 A frozen Earth, a clouded sky

-Sanity & solitude
+Sanity and solitude

 Reality vs. conspiracy